 Employee Rights Committee

 These two hour trainings are meant to provide an overview of the AEA-ASD Negotiated Contract, common misconceptions, assistance in navigating the contract and frequently asked questions and issues.
-Each training has its own RSVP link, please pay attention to the date when you RSVP.

 You have the right to union representation...but only if you ask for it!